Virus-ravaged Europe nudges some doors open, not others

 ———

 Barry Hatton reported from Lisbon, Portugal.
-Nicole Winfield in Rome, Derek Gatopoulos in Athens, Greece, David Rising in Berlin, and Pan Pylas in London, contributed to this report.
+Nicole Winfield in Rome, Derek Gatopoulos and Elena Becatoros in Athens, Greece, David Rising in Berlin, and Pan Pylas in London, contributed to this report.